A year ago, the California Public Employees’ Retirement System unveiled a strategy to take on “the next big new investment opportunity.”

 While fossil fuel divestments have become more common among pension plans, CalPERS’ approach to “climate solutions” investments is something else.
 The organization defines them as anything that results in mitigation, adaptation, or decarbonization (especially of hard-to-abate sectors).
 That includes traditional renewable energy assets like solar and wind, which have long been favorites of public pension funds because of their reliable returns.
 But it also includes more nascent technologies: carbon capture, alternative materials in cement production and energy efficiency, sustainable fuels, and even advanced nuclear and hydrogen-powered aircraft.

 As of July 2024, CalPERS committed more than $53 billion to climate solutions investments, which includes a $5 billion to a public equity climate transition index, according to board documents.
-Nelson Ramos DaConceicao, CalPERS’ investment director for sustainable investments, said that the number constitutes a $3 billion increase from 2023, reflecting new investments, but also “the appreciation of existing climate solutions…[and] adjustments in the portfolio tagging method.”
+The total does not include $3.2 billion in undisclosed closed deals and private assets commitments made over the past year, which CalPERS officials are currently reviewing.

 Paula Langton, head of sustainability at advisory firm Campbell Lutyens, where she advises private funds on their strategy and fundraising, described CalPERS’ climate solutions program as unusual in how varied and wide its investments are.
-“They took a multi-faceted approach to climate in terms of co-investments, primaries, investments, and asset classes as well,” she told Latitude Media
+“They took a multi-faceted approach to climate in terms of co-investments, primaries, investments, and asset classes as well,” she told Latitude Media.

 It’s an approach that’s markedly different from just committing a sizable amount of money to a major energy transition fund, such as TPG Rise Climate or the Brookfield Global Transition Fund, to hit sustainable targets